LeanM/custom-item-radio-select/README.md

   const [background, setBackground] = useState('grey')

   useEffect(() => {
-    // Behaviour that checks if this item is the one selected or not
-    // and do something
+    // Behaviour that checks if this item is the one selected or not and do something
-    if (actualSelectedItem.id === itemData.id) {
+    // (in this particular case the check is by the id's) if (actualSelectedItem.id === itemData.id) {
       setBackground('red')
     } else setBackground('grey')